Ángel Daniel Vassallo: 2005–2006

+2006–2007

+He continued serving as the Hokies backup small forward in the 2006–07 season.
+Vassallo scored 15 points in Virginia Tech's first home game.
+In 22 minutes against West Florida he scored 26 points, recovered 6 rebounds and recorded a block.
+He set a career-high in free throws against Southern Illinois.
+Serving as a starter against Richmond, Vassallo recorded 11 points and 6 rebounds.
+While serving as a backup he scored in double digits against UNC Greensboro, North Carolina and Miami.
+He recorded a double-double in his next start with 19 points and 10 rebounds.
+Serving as starter against Virginia, Vassallo scored 22 points and recovered 8 rebounds.
+He continued serving this role more frequently for the remainder of the season, starting against Miami, Virginia and Wake Forest in the ACC tournament.
+Virginia Tech was included in the NCAA Tournament.
+Vassallo started two games before the team was eliminated, recording 11 points, 12 rebounds and 3 assists.

+2007–2008

 He served as Virginia Tech's starting small forward throughout the 2007–08 season, starting in 35 games and leading the team in minutes played.
 Vassallo recorded more assists in this season than his freshman and sophomore years, tying his career-high once.
 He also set a career-high in blocks (3) against Liberty.
 His offensive role within the team was expanded, leading the Hokies in points per game (16.9), scoring over 10 points in 33 out of 35 games, including all against ACC competition.
-He recorded career highs in field goal attempts, reaching his 1,000th point and concluding the season with 1,174 ranking 29th within Virginia Tech's all-time leaders.
+He recorded career highs in field goal attempts, reaching his 1,000th point and concluding the season with 1,174.
 His season-high was 27 against Georgia Tech.
 Vassallo was third among the Hokies in rebounds with an average of 4.6, he tied his career-high of 11 twice and recorded two double-doubles.
 When Virginia Tech won the Aeropostale Holiday Festival defeating St. John's, he was named the event's Most Valuable Player.
 Vassallo led the Hokies in scoring during the ACC Tournament and recorded 21 assists.
 After the season concluded, he received All-ACC, National Association of Basketball Coaches All-District and ACC Tournament Second-Team recognitions.
-In his final season with the Hokies, Vassallo earned averages of 19.1 points per game, 2.6 assists per game and 6.2 rebounds per game.
-This marked a steady increase in blocks per game, steals per game, assists per game, points per game and rebounds per game throughout his college career.
-All of these stats increased with time, without experiencing a drop.
-Vassallo's served as the team's offensive leader.
-In a game against Wisconsin he scored 24 points during the second half, including six 3-point field goals, to finish with 30.
-In January 2009, Vassallo scored 29 points versus Virginia.
-He was also able to perform well against high-seeded teams, scoring 15 consecutive points against Duke on February 28, 2010.
-By March 2009, Vassallo was already eighth in Virginia Tech's all-time scoring list with 1,698 points.
-On March 18, 2009, he scored 33 points and recovered 12 rebounds to surpass Zabian Dowdell in the list, becoming the Hokies's best offensive player since Bimbo Coles.
-Vassallo finished his NCAA career with 1,822 points, finishing fifth in Virginia Tech's history, he also set a record for scored 3-point shots with 267.
-He was included in the All-ACC third team and NABC All-District second team.
-Vassallo's final amateur tournament was the Portsmouth Invitational Tournament, where he scored 21, 10 and 11 points in his team's third-place finish.